lumeland/lume.land/docs/configuration/config-file.md

 The `server` key contains the configuration for the local server.
 It has the following options:

+### root

+Set the root folder for the server.
+By default it's the same directory as `dest`.
+The only use case in which you may want to change this is if your `dest` folder is, for example `_site/blog` and you want to expose the `blog` folder when serving the site because all urls start with `/blog/`.

 ### port

 By default, the local server uses port `3000`.
 Use this option to set a